 - Nguyen Hue Walking Street and Bui Vien Walking Street are the two top destinations of the city at night.
 Both of them are pretty much vibrant and bustle that will make you in love more with the Saigon nightlife.

-- Last but not least, nightlife in Ho Chi Minh City is the most vibrant in the whole country.
+- Last but not least, the nightlife in Ho Chi Minh City is the most vibrant in the whole country.
 Certainly, this city has top-notch bars and clubs that you will never find anywhere in the country.
 So your list of extreme bars and clubs will have NASA Saigon, The Commas, Chill Skybar, Bam Bam Lounge, etc.

 Eat & Drink in Ho Chi Minh City